10100programer/MicroDownloadAssistanceTool/readme.md

 How it works
 ------------
-The program will use a Process called `ConstantClipboardExaminationProcess` in this process we will examining what has been copyed and then send the data to the `UnifiedMultifacetedDownloadSystem` which will decide what to do with the data.
+The program will use a Process called `ConstantClipboardExaminationProcess` in this process we will examining what has been copied and then send the data to the `UnifiedMultifacetedDownloadSystem` which will decide what to do with the data.
 What we want to support
 -----------------------